kyma-project/community/guidelines/content-guidelines/10-docs-preview.md

 ![Job details](./assets/job-details.png)

 >**NOTE:** For the `kyma` repository, Netlify only attaches notifications for successful preview builds.
-This, if you make any changes in the `/docs` folder and there is no website preview attached to your pull request, access failed build information through **Details** of the **netlify/kyma-project/deploy-preview** job on the job list.
+Thus, if you make any changes in the `/docs` folder and there is no website preview attached to your pull request, access failed build information through **Details** of the **netlify/kyma-project/deploy-preview** job on the job list.